spectre-app/www/content/policy/privacy.md

 *These identifiers are available only to you, or via Diagnostics if enabled.*

 Spectre is determined to limit its own ability to correlate information with specific individual users.
 We do this by cryptographically severing the link between you and your identifiers.
+As a result, it is impossible to use the identifiers for tracking or tracing.

+The purpose of identifiers is to help diagnose information at your request.
+Since identifiers have been severed from your user information, they can only be used if you self-identify yourself to our support staff with your identifiers.

 #### User Identifier

 Spectre uses an authenticated identifier passed through a one-way cryptographic encoding algorithm to ensure that:

-1. It is impossible to derive user information from the identifier.
+1. Having the identifier, it is impossible to deduce any user information from it.
-2. It is impossible to derive the identifier for an individual without their authorization.
+2. Having information on a user, it is impossible to deduce the user's identifier from it.

 #### Device Identifiers

-Spectre exclusively uses random identifiers to ensure that:
+Spectre exclusively uses random device identifiers to ensure that:

-1. It is impossible to derive user or device information from the identifier.
+1. Having the identifier, it is impossible to determine the device that created it.
-2. It is impossible to derive the identifier for an individual or device.
+2. Knowing the device, it is impossible to determine what its identifier would be.

 ### <i class="fa-duotone fa-car-crash fa-fw"></i> Crash Monitoring